PRAYING FOR BREAKTHROUGH IN YOUR WORLD

 God promises that breakthrough will come like the dawn… like the sun breaking the darkness of night.
 The light of the Lord will break through into our world.
 He will banish the darkness of sin and the strongholds of the enemy that have held us and those for whom we pray captive.

-When we pray for a way, we have faith that healing, physical or spiritual, will come in whatever areas are needed.
+When we pray for a way, we have faith that God will work mightily and victoriously in whatever areas are needed.
 Perhaps not as we expected or imagined.
 Yet we can be sure that the fullness of God’s joy and blessing will shine forth when the long-awaited breakthrough arrives at last.